pomme-clic/s-money-documentation/docs/docs/payments/beneficiaries.md

 # Beneficiaries management

-A beneficiary is a recipient of money transfer you want to make.
+A beneficiary is the recipient of money transfer you want to make.
 It can be a person, a firm or even the state.
 All beneficiaries are constituted with a bank account reference and their name.

 ## Adding a beneficiary

-Adding a beneficiary is necessary to make a money transfer.
+Adding a beneficiary is a necessary step to make a money transfer.

 <Image src="docs/BENEFICIARYMANAGEMENT.png" alt="usecase 1"/>